Growing natural hair can be a tiring process that requires a lot of effort and adherence to certain rules. It can almost feel like a full-time job.

 On top of this, the constant circulation of myths about natural hair can make it even more difficult to navigate, leaving us feeling like we're walking on eggshells.

-Dear naturalist, you must have heard a dozen of fearful things about our natural hair and wondered if they were true.
-Well, we are here to debunk those myths and skyrocket your confidence to 1000 degrees!
+If you're a naturalist, you've likely heard countless frightening things about natural hair and may have even wondered if they were true.
+But fear not, we're here to dispel those myths and boost your confidence to 100 degrees!

-10 Myths About Growing Natural Hair You've Probably Heard Before
+20 Myths About Growing Natural Hair and the Truth

 1. Natural Hair Can't Grow Long

 This is one of the most common myths about growing natural hair.
 Our natural hair does grow, but it's often not visible because it shrinks a lot.
 Natural hair grows just like relaxed hair and is even healthier.

 Using a hair straightener can reveal its length, but you have to be careful not to use it too often as this can damage your curls and cause your hair to break.